 - Non-clickable buttons.
 Buttons are an essential element that allows buyers to place an order, visit the page of special offers, and more.
-If visitors click a button and nothing happens, they feel puzzled, irritated, and become very likely to leave.
+If visitors click a button and nothing happens, they feel puzzled, irritated and become very likely to leave.
 The proper design of buttons is an excellent tool to optimize conversion and a must-have of CRO.
 For example, here is a website with images of products at the top of the home page.
 These elements are non-clickable, which slightly confuses users.
-Website owners should add “Learn More” text and redirect the visitors to the corresponding category page.
+Website owners should add the “Learn More” text and redirect the visitors to the corresponding category page.

 - Because of the broken layout, social media icons may start overlapping with text and headlines – with breadcrumbs.
 As a result, the text won’t be displayed correctly in the responsive version.
 This undermines the credibility of the web resource.
 Moreover, sometimes layout issues may totally prevent visitors from using the website.
 For example, a user clicks the Buy button but returns to the previous order stage instead.
-Such problems also affect the conversion rate.
-Therefore, make sure to test the responsive layout on different devices.
-Keep in mind that more and more people are switching to UHD monitors, so the website should be properly rendered in 4K resolution.
-Otherwise, users may see something similar to this image, which inevitably harms CRO.

 - Excessive animations.
 Many recommendations on website design state that animations are useful (and they are).
 But you need to have a sense of proportion.
 Animations complement content but don’t have to steal the show.
 They must be informative and relevant.
 Don’t add animated elements just to show off.
-Despite making your content more difficult to perceive, this will increase the load time, which harms the conversion rate.
+Despite making your content more difficult to perceive, this will increase the load time, harming the conversion rate.
 Below is an example of poor animations.
 The yellow butterflies flickering on the blue background have no sense.
 Such a design only repels users and makes CRO impossible.

 - Incompatible text and background.
 Some color combinations can make eyes hurt, so be kind to your website visitors.
-Don’t be too extravagant and make sure the text is easy to read in the background and exciting.
+Don’t be too extravagant, and make sure the text is easy to read in the background and exciting.
 If you aren’t sure whether your choice is suitable, try one of the free services that select matching text and background colors.
-The classic option is black text on white (light) background.
+The classic option is black text on a white (light) background.
 In case your website looks like the page below, you may forget about conversion growth.

 - Poor text design.
 Plain text without images, lists, subtitles, bullet points, highlights shows that you ignore user needs.
 Only the owners of unique content can allow themselves to publish such text.
 They don’t have competitors and, hence, don’t need to fight for users.
-Make sure to work on your text structure starting from the first publications and try to imagine how visitors feel reading the content.
+Make sure to work on your text structure starting from the first publications and imagine how visitors feel reading the content.

 How Does Conversion Rate Optimization Impact E-Commerce Websites

 Online promotion of products is a necessary condition for any business development.
-No matter what you do, manufacture reinforced concrete structures or soft toys without the web you leave out a huge audience.
+No matter what you do, manufacture reinforced concrete structures or soft toys without the web, you leave out a huge audience.